 - Be kind to everyone you come in contact with.
 You never know what battle they may be fighting and your kind gesture or words just might help.

 - Reach for the moon.
-Listen to the advice of others but don’t let their ‘fear’ of doing something new or different or outside their comfort zone interfere with your dreams.
+Listen to the advice of others but don’t let their ‘fear’ of doing something new, different, or outside their comfort zone interfere with your dreams.

 - In your professional life, discover what you love to do and do it.
 There’s nothing more rewarding than waking up on a Monday morning excited about getting to work…even after a long weekend.